 The Company's non-financial assets, such as goodwill, trade names, other intangible assets, and property and equipment, are measured at fair value when there is an indicator of impairment and are recorded at fair value only when an impairment charge is recognized.
-During the three months ended March 31, 2017 and December 31, 2016, no impairment charges were deemed necessary.
+As of June 30, 2017 and December 31, 2016, no impairment charges were deemed necessary.